bleachbit/docs/_posts/2015-09-30-install-on-windows.md

 To install BleachBit, first <a href="https://www.bleachbit.org/download">download</a> the latest installation package for your system.

-BleachBit version 4 is supported on Windows Vista, 7, 8, 8.1, or 10 (32-bit or 64-bit).
-BleachBit version 2.2 was the last version [intended to run](https://github.com/bleachbit/bleachbit/issues/947) on Windows XP.
+BleachBit version 4 is supported on Windows 8, 8.1, or 10 (32-bit or 64-bit).

 Most Windows users want the standard installation.
 If you prefer to run in portably on a USB disk or on a system the administrators that prevents installation, use the portable installation.

 #### Standard Installation

-Run the installer which has a name like <tt>BleachBit-1.6-setup.exe</tt>.
+Run the installer which has a name like <tt>BleachBit-4.4.1-setup.exe</tt>.
 Then, follow the prompts.

 Verify the installer is from a verified publisher (Andrew Ziem).